 Supportive therapy and Cognitive Behavioral Therapy are the two most appropriate options for treating Factitious Disorder.
 A good relationship with a therapist creates a comfortable environment.
 Here, people will be more willing to reflect on the emotional issues behind their disorder.
 Family therapy can help relatives of someone with Factitious Disorder learn to support the individual’s recovery and avoid playing into their symptoms.
 Unfortunately, no medications exist to treat Factitious Disorder, though treating other coexisting disorders will help.

 Dealing with Factitious Disorder Imposed on Another Person

 When a parent lies about or deliberately makes their child sick, social services need to step in.
 They will get the child out of that dangerous environment and ensure placement with a safe caretaker.
 The primary goal is protecting the victim, otherwise they face a 1 in 10 risk of death.
 This disorder is considered child abuse, and individuals will likely face criminal charges.
 Additionally, children in these situations run a higher risk of developing Factitious Disorder themselves when they grow up.

 Strategies for care

-A major part of this disorder is that people withhold information from their doctors, and privacy laws and customs usually support their ability to do this.
-Getting medical records and searching a person’s belongings for evidence there are injuring themselves may help confirm Factitious Disorder, but both are forbidden without the person’s consent.
+A major part of this disorder is that people withhold information from their doctors.
+Privacy laws and customs usually support their ability to do this.
+Getting medical records and searching a person’s belongings for evidence they are injuring themselves may help confirm Factitious Disorder.
+However, both are forbidden without the person’s consent.
 Unfortunately, the nature of this disorder often prevents doctors from getting people the help they really need.
 Legal gray areas abound as well.
 Not only have people sued medical providers for failing to diagnose their Factitious Disorder, but also hospitals and insurance companies have sued these individuals for fraud.